Philadelphia Mechanics Lien Lawyer

 Have you been refused payment after doing work on a property?
-Though frustrating, you are not without recourse.
-If you are a contractor or subcontractor who is due payment for a project you do have a legal remedy available to you called a 'mechanic's lien'.
-Contrary to its name's implication, a mechanic's lien is not something available exclusively to mechanics.
-It is a statutory lien against real property to secure payment of a debt owed by the property owner to a contractor or subcontractor for labor or materials provided in work (construction, repair, etc.) upon the property.
-To discuss how to go about securing a mechanic's lien, call the Law Offices of Greg Prosmushkin, P.C. today to speak with one of our Attorneys.
+Although this is frustrating, you are not without recourse.
+If you are a contractor or subcontractor who is due payment for a project you do have a legal remedy available to you called a “Mechanic’s Lien.”
+Contrary to its name’s implication, a Mechanic’s Lien is not exclusively available to mechanics.
+It is a statutory lien against real property to secure payment of a debt owed by the property owner to a contractor or subcontractor for labor and/or materials provided in work (construction, repair, etc.) on the property.
+To discuss how to go about securing a Mechanic’s Lien, call The Law Offices of Greg Prosmushkin, P.C. today to speak with one of our Attorneys.

 How to File a Mechanic’s Lien

-There are four prongs which must be met in order to determine if a mechanic's lien is the appropriate remedy.
+There are four conditions which must be met in order for a mechanic’s lien is the appropriate remedy.

-•(1) The claimant must be a contractor, subcontractor or sub-subcontractor.
+- The claimant must be a contractor, subcontractor, or sub-subcontractor.

-Once these prongs are met, the lien may be filed.
+Once these conditions are met, the lien may be filed.
 The following procedural requirements must be met in this filing:

-•(2) The lien must be filed within six months of the works' completion.
+- The lien must be filed within six months of the work’s completion.

-Call the Law Offices of Greg Prosmushkin, P.C. today to schedule an entirely free consultation with one of our attorneys.
-We can help you to get the protection you deserve.
+Call The Law Offices of Greg Prosmushkin, P.C. today to schedule an entirely free initial consultation with one of our Business Attorneys.
+We can help to get you the protection you deserve.